thomazyazima/thomazyazima.github.io/week-2/8-technical-blog.md

 Writing blogs on technical subjects is something that will help you solidify your learning and start getting integrated in the community.

 ## Release 0: Copy your blog template
-Create a new HTML file and use the date to name it `week2_technical.html`.
+In your `blog` directory, create a new HTML file and name it `t2-css-design.html`.
 Copy the code from your `blog_template.html`.

 ## Release 1: Select a Topic
 Research one of the following topics: